Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Introduction

 To formulate the main result more precisely, we first introduce our combinatorial setting and review the definition of the bbGKZ systems.

-Let $C$ be a finite rational polyhedral cone in a lattice $N$ whose ray generators lie on a primitive hyperplane $\deg(-)=1$ where $\deg$ is a linear function on $N$.
-These datum define an affine Gorenstein toric variety $X=\operatorname{Spec}\C[C^{\vee}\cap N^{\vee}]$.
-Consider a set $\{v_i\}_{i=1}^n$ of lattice points of degree 1 which includes all ray generators of the cone $C$, a simplicial subdivision $\Sigma$ of $C$ based on this set gives a crepant resolution $\PP_{\Sigma}\rightarrow X$.
-Generally speaking, $\PP_{\Sigma}$ is a smooth toric Deligne-Mumford stack rather than a smooth toric variety.
+Let $C$ be a finite rational polyhedral cone in a vector space $N_{\RR}:=N\otimes_{\ZZ}\RR$, where $N$ is a lattice.
+We assume the ray generators of $C$ are lattice points in $N$ and lie on a primitive hyperplane $\deg(-)=1$, where $\deg$ is a linear function on $N$.
+These data define an affine Gorenstein toric variety $X=\Spec(\C[C^{\vee}\cap N^{\vee}])$.
+Consider a set $\{v_i\}_{i=1}^n$ of lattice points of degree $1$ which includes all ray generators of the cone $C$; a simplicial subdivision $\Sigma$ of $C$ based on this set gives a crepant resolution $\PP_{\Sigma}\rightarrow X$.
+Generally speaking, $\PP_{\Sigma}$ is a smooth toric Deligne--Mumford stack rather than a smooth toric variety.

 \begin{definition} Consider the system of partial differential equations on the collection of functions $\{\Phi_c(x_1,\ldots,x_n)\}$ in complex variables $x_1,\ldots, x_n$, indexed by the lattice points in $C$: